Check out this Milwaukee brewery tour roundup to see how tourists can get an inside glimpse of the city’s best-known industry

 Our first stop was MillerCoors, one of the largest breweries in the world.
 Then we toured and sampled at Lakefront Brewery, a microbrewery.
 The contrast was glaring.

-The historic MillerCoors plant (Milwaukee-based Miller and Colorado-based Coors merged in 2008) occupies 76 buildings on several city blocks not far from Miller Park, home of baseball’s Milwaukee Brewers.
+The historic MillerCoors plant (Milwaukee-based Miller and Colorado-based Coors merged in 2008) occupies 76 buildings on several city blocks not far from American Family Field (previously known as Miller Park), home of baseball’s Milwaukee Brewers.
 Free one-hour tours start in the visitor center, which has a gift shop and a photographer who takes your picture (for a fee) in front of a photo mural.

 We started our noon tour seated in a theater.
 Introducing a short video about the company, our guide, Mary, began, “Welcome to Miller Valley, where it’s always Miller Time.”

 Mary said the tour would involve four blocks of walking (indoors and out) and lots of stairs.
 “For your patience,” she said, “you will be rewarded with ice cold samples of our products.”
 (The beer tasting, of course, was the main reason most of us were there.)

 We started at the canning and bottling plant, where operations are visible from a window on the catwalk.
 Next stop was the shipping center, an endless space (the size of five football fields) with mountains of cases stacked 18 feet high.

 A display sign at the shipping center pictures all the MillerCoors brands, including Miller Lite, Miller High Life, Miller 64, Blue Moon, Leinenkugel, Mickey’s Malt Liquor and European brands like Pilsner Urquell and Peroni.
 Mary said Miller Lite is the best selling, Miller High Life the oldest (1903).